-Currency and reserves, taken together, are often referred to as high-powered money, outside money or ‘government money’.
-The purpose of these terms is to distinguish currency and reserves from other monies.
+Physical currency and reserves, taken together, are often referred to as high-powered money, outside money or ‘government money’.
+The purpose of these terms is to distinguish physical currency and reserves from other monies.
 A particularly important distinction is drawn between government money and ‘private bank money’.

-Broader definitions of money include private bank deposits as part of the “money supply”, and still broader definitions include deposits held at non-bank financial institutions.
+Broader definitions of money include private bank deposits, and still broader definitions include deposits held at non-bank financial institutions.
 Private banks create deposits whenever they extend loans.
 This means that they are very much involved in money creation, in this broader sense.
-In fact, the vast majority of broad money creation (upwards of 95 percent) takes the form of private bank money.
+In fact, the vast majority of broad money creation takes the form of private bank money.

 With the above in mind, it is clear that only the government is in a position to guarantee the viability of the banking system as a whole.
-Private banks can become insolvent, just as private businesses and households can suffer bankruptcy.
+Private banks, as currency users, can become insolvent, just as private businesses and households can suffer bankruptcy.
 A currency-issuing government, in contrast, can never run out of money.
 The only constraints on its capacity to issue its own money are those it places on itself.
 And since it is the government, it can always alter these self-imposed rules if necessary to safeguard the monetary system or conduct appropriate monetary and fiscal policy.
-(Of course, just because a government can issue more money does not mean that it necessarily should.
-For a consideration of appropriate currency issuance informed by the availability of willing workers and real resources, see here and here.)
+The constraints on a currency-issuing government should always be construed in terms of real factors rather than financial ones.
+Such a government’s policy effectiveness is limited by the availability of real resources and political considerations, not by its finances.

-The reason a currency-issuing government faces no financial constraint, only resource and political constraints, is that it makes no promise to convert its currency into anything other than the currency itself.
+The reason a currency-issuing government faces no revenue constraint, only resource and political constraints, is that it makes no promise to convert its currency into anything else at a fixed rate.
 For example, an American who visits the Federal Reserve and hands over 20 US dollars will not get an amount of gold or foreign currency in exchange, but simply 20 US dollars.

 It is possible, of course, to buy 20 dollars worth of gold, or 20 dollars worth of Japanese yen, but the amount of gold or yen received in exchange for the 20 dollars will fluctuate with conditions of production and market prices.

-Most modern governments allow exchange rates to float.
+Ideally, issuers of modern money should allow exchange rates to float.
 This gives the most policy space.
 There is then much less need to accumulate or maintain foreign exchange reserves simply to protect or manage the value of the exchange rate.
 In contrast, running a fixed exchange rate, or deciding to ‘peg’ a currency’s value to movements in another currency, potentially limits policy options because of the need to accumulate or maintain reserves in the other currency.
-Basically, within a modern money system, there is a continuum in which a flexible exchange rate gives maximal policy space and a fixed rate minimizes policy space.
+Basically, within a modern monetary system, there is a continuum in which a flexible exchange rate gives maximal policy space and a fixed exchange rate minimizes policy space.
 The option to peg lies somewhere in between.

 Fixed or pegged exchange rates are most problematic for nations running trade deficits, and the majority of nations do run trade deficits.
 By importing more than they export, these nations experience a depletion of foreign exchange reserves, because foreign currency is needed to pay for the imports.
 With a flex rate, this might cause a depreciation in the domestic currency but leave fiscal and monetary policy largely unconstrained.
 In contrast, with a fixed or pegged rate, the monetary authority might find it necessary to raise interest rates in an effort to attract foreign currency into the country.
 Such an interest-rate policy might clash with domestic policy needs.
 Similarly, the fiscal authorities might find it necessary to cut spending or increase taxes in an effort to slow economic activity and curb import spending.
 Unfortunately, another effect of such a policy is to reduce domestic demand, production and employment.